 ISS GLASS LEWIS VANGUARD BLACKROCK FIDELITY STATE STREET Age Limits Generally vote against management and shareholder proposals to limit the tenure of independent directors through mandatory retirement ages.
 Vote for proposals to remove mandatory age limits.
 Disfavors firm age limits.
 Glass Lewis believe that shareholders are better off monitoring the board's overall composition, rather than imposing inflexible rules that don't necessarily correlate with returns or benefits for shareholders.
 N/A Generally will defer to the Board's judgement in setting age limits.
-N/A May vote against or withhold from age limits unless the company is found to have poor board refreshment and director succession practices, and has a preponderance of non-executive directors with excessively long tenures serving on the board.
+N/A The average board tenure should align with the business cycle of the respective industry of the company.
+State Street will consider r factors such as the preponderance of long tenured directors, board refreshment practices, classified board structures and the business cycle for the industry when determining if they will support a director.
 Board Size Vote for proposals seeking to fix the board size or designate a range for the board size.
 Vote against proposals that give management the ability to alter the size of the board outside of a specified range without shareholder approval.
 May vote against or withhold from chair of the nominating committee (or the governance committee, in the absence of a nominating committee) when a board has fewer than five directors or more than 20 directors.
 Vote for proposals seeking to fix the board size or designate a range for the board size.
 Vote against proposals that give management the ability to alter the size of the board without shareholder approval.
 Generally will defer to the board in determination of the appropriate size of board.
 May vote against the committee/directors if the board is ineffective in its oversight, either because it is too small or too large to function.
 Generally oppose provisions restricting the ability of shareholders to set board size.
-Generally vote for proposals seeking to fix the board size or designate a range for the board size and vote against proposals that give management the ability to alter the size of the board outside of a specified range without shareholder approval.
+Believes that companies should have a fixed board size.